 Table 1-4 Future Land Use - Zoning Compatibility Chart

-Future Land Use Designation Compatible Zoning Districts
+FUTURE LAND USE DESIGNATION COMPATIBLE ZONING DISTRICTS

 Single Family Residential R-1AAA, R-1AA, R-1A, PURD

-Low Density Residential R-2, PURD
+Low Density Residential R-2, PURD, R-1A

-Medium Density Residential R-3
+Medium Density Residential R-3, R-2, PURD, PL

-High Density Residential R-4

-Commercial C-3, C-3A, C-1, O-1, O-2
+Commercial C-3, C-3A, C-1, O-1, O-2, PL

-Office and Professional O-1, O-2
+Office and Professional O-1, O-2, PL

-Central Business District C-2
+Central Business District CBD, PL

-Industrial I-1, C-3, O-1, O-2
+Industrial I-1, C-3, O-1, O-2, PL

+Parking Lot PL

-Institutional PQP
+Institutional PQP, PR, PL

 Open Space and Recreation PR

-Medium Density Planned Development PD 1

-High Density Planned Development PD 2

-Provisions for Affordable/Workforce Housing.
-The development of affordable/workforce housing is a priority of the State Comprehensive Plan and the City's Comprehensive Plan.
+Provisions for Affordable/Workforce Housing The development of affordable/workforce housing is a priority of the State Comprehensive Plan and the City's Comprehensive Plan.
 As such, in some cases incentives are necessary to insure the provision of affordable/ workforce housing especially within Winter Park with extremely high land costs, along with typical construction costs.
-The City Commission on a case by case basis may permit the maximum densities within the future land use categories to be exceeded by up to five units per acre when such allowances are used exclusively for the construction of affordable/workforce housing.

-Future Land Use Designations.
-Winter Park's Future Land Use Map sets forth future land use designations on a parcel by parcel basis.
+Future Land Use Designations Winter Park's Future Land Use Map sets forth future land use designations on a parcel by parcel basis.
 However, the Future Land Use designations are broader in some instances and generally encompass more uses within each category than the more specific zoning districts.
 A narrative explanation of the Future Land Use Map designations and their permitted density and intensity of development is as follows:

-Single-Family Residential - This Future Land Use Map designation indicates areas to be developed for single-family residential uses and the compatible zoning districts for such future land use designation are the R-1AAA, R-1AA, R-1A and PURD zoning districts.
+Single-Family Residential This Future Land Use Map designation indicates areas to be developed for single-family residential uses and the compatible zoning districts for such future land use designation are the R-1AAA, R-1AA, R-1A and PURD zoning districts.
 The residential uses intended for these areas include single-family detached housing, accessory units and attached townhouse units.
 The overall density range shall be up to five units per acre except in the approved PURD. areas where the density of single-family, zero lot line or townhouse development maybe increased to eight units per acre but is mediated by the provision of readily useable open space areas.
 The maximum floor area ratio shall be 38% but may increase to a maximum 43% based upon satisfaction of specific design standards and incentives.

-Low-Density Residential - This Future Land Use Map designation indicates areas to be zoned for and used for low density residential use, zoned R-2.
+Low-Density Residential This Future Land Use Map designation indicates areas to be zoned for and used for low density residential use, zoned R-2.
 The residential uses intended for these areas include single family homes, duplexes, and cluster housing that do not exceed ten units per acre and the floor area ratio shall not exceed 55%.

-Medium-Density Residential - This Future Land Use Map designation indicates areas to be zoned for the multi-family residential uses.
+Medium-Density Residential This Future Land Use Map designation indicates areas to be zoned for the multi-family residential uses.
 The compatible zoning district for this designation shall be the R-3 zoning district.
 Included are townhouses, condominiums, and apartments.
 The maximum density is up to seventeen (17) units per acre on such properties and the floor area ratio shall not exceed 110% and shall include the floor area of attached and unattached garages, above grade.

-High-Density Residential - This Future Land Use Map designation indicates areas to be zoned for the multi-family residential use.
+High-Density Residential This Future Land Use Map designation indicates areas to be zoned for the multi-family residential use.
 The compatible zoning district for this designation shall be the R-4 zoning district.
 Included in this classification are townhouses, condominiums, and apartments.
 The maximum density is twenty-five (25) units per acre.
 The floor area ratio shall not exceed 200% and shall include the floor area of attached and unattached garages, above grade.